Fusang-Wang/featureMeasure/Measuring image data augmentation for generative models.md

 ​	Generative Models have been widely and successful adapted in Automatic Driving, Medical Research or Computer Vision fields.
 While GANs have shown impressive ability in synthesizing exquisite fake samples that confuses human expert, they also suffers Model Collapse and hard to reach the Nash-equilibrium in Training.
 Generating exquisite fake images marks a successful stage of GAN models, and is usually evaluated by FID, FIS or directly by human eyes, yet the enhancement that GAN has brought to dataset(partially, how GANs conquer the Model Collapse) has merely been discussed.
 Recent GAN models express great ability to expand the feature of the original dataset, such as Info GAN (attribute editing) or styleGAN (feature synthesis).
 Well-trained GAN models can not only solve limited-data or class-imbalance, but also enrich the semantic feature of the original dataset.

-**Address the problem** ：解决什么痛点？
+**Address the problem** ：解决什么痛点？AI很贪数据？实际上能达到什么样的效果？出口扩征完成的训练集能否让神经网络训练的更好。1 对数据集的有效 2 GAN能有效扩征数据

 ​	The impressive performance of generative models expand our imagination on the use of machine creativity in data augmentation , nevertheless has generative models really augmented the data?
-Moreover, has the "creativity" of GAN really expand the semantic in the dataset?
-As a first investigation the this large problem, this paper tries to propose a evaluation model that measures the augmentation ability (concerning data sufficiency, class balance and feature expansion) for generative models.
-First, we propose the criterions on feature space based on the purpose of data augmentation and the nature of  GAN-based augmentation method (chapter 2).
-Secondly, we designed a semantic feature space satisfying the proposed criterions, also a OT-based measure is proposed in the semantic feature space compare the original and augmented distribution (chapitre3).
+Moreover, can the "creativity" of GAN really expand the semantic in datasets?
+As a first investigation the this large problem, this paper tries to propose a evaluation model that measures the augmentation ability (concerning data sufficiency, class balance and feature expansion) for generative models by introducing a specially designed feature space.

+​	First, we define the objective of data augmentation and analyzed the nature of generative-based augmentation method to induce desirable properties of the feature space.
+Secondly, we proposed a new loss function based on properties and find the semantic feature space by training a neural network, a OT-based measure is also proposed to compare the original and augmented distribution (chapitre3).
 Finally, we proposed a data augmentation evaluation method for GAN models, different GAN algorithms were tested to guide the selection and design of GAN in image data augmentation.( chapter 3 and 4) We found that stylegan and ... lead GAN-based augmentation method in .... .

 ​	The principle contributions of the paper are:

-* A semantic feature space  is proposed to measure the semantic feature expansion in data augmentation, the method only depends on the original data set, making the evaluation method both relevant and generalized.
+* A semantic feature space  is proposed to measure data augmentation, the method only depends on the original data set, making the evaluation method both relevant and generalized.
-* A OT-based feature enhancement measure, LASFAS, is designed in the semantic feature space, which has more reliability on the evaluation of feature augmentation.
+* A more reliable OT-based feature enhancement measure, LASFAS, is designed in the semantic feature space, which makes our metric convenient for the computational implementation.
 * Different generative models as well as sampling methods are evaluated to guide the selection and use of generative models for data augmentation.